horenbergerb/horenbergerb.github.io/_posts/2024-03-09-math-before-algebra.md

  >
  > Taking one line which I shall call unity in order to relate it as closely as possible to numbers, and which can in general be chosen arbitrarily, and having given two other lines, to find a fourth line which shall be to one of the given lines as to the other is to unity (which is the same as multiplication)...
+ >
+ > * Descartes, The Geometry

+This process is illustrated in The Geometry as follows:

 ![attachments/Pasted image 20240308183704.png](/images/obsidian/Pasted%20image%2020240308183704.png)

-And here's how people defined it after Descartes:
+And here's how Descartes reduced it to an algebraic process:

  >
  > To \[multiply\] the lines BD and GH, I call one *a* and the other *b*,... then *ab* will indicate that *a* is multiplied by *b*.

-You can find a more modern version of Descartes's geometric instructions [here](https://en.wikibooks.org/wiki/Descriptive_Geometry/Mathematical_Constructions/Multiplication/Division) and try it yourself using [Geogebra](https://www.geogebra.org/geometry?lang=en).
-Here's my construction:
+You can find a more modern version of Descartes's geometric instructions [here](https://en.wikibooks.org/wiki/Descriptive_Geometry/Mathematical_Constructions/Multiplication/Division) and, if you're feeling adventurous, you can try it yourself using [Geogebra](https://www.geogebra.org/geometry?lang=en).
+Here's my construction following the modern version:

 ![attachments/Pasted image 20240308190713.png](/images/obsidian/Pasted%20image%2020240308190713.png)